 Mum was the introvert.
 Attractive and more of a true seeker or hippy.
 But more on her next time…

 Mum was something of the introvert among us, the dreamy one – not unlike me.
-I was slightly extroverted as a child, but became less so in adulthood.
+I was slightly extroverted as a child although I became less so in adulthood.

-Mum was poetic, her head in the clouds a bit, a spiritual seeker and I guess a proper hippy of the time, like the people in her circle of friends.
+Mum was poetic, her head in the clouds a bit, a spiritual seeker and I guess a proper hippy of the times, like her circle of friends.
 Christopher Gibbs describes mum.
-A famous art-dealer, Chris supposedly turned many of the Stones entourage onto LSD.
-Like Keith Richards he lived on Cheyne Walk and he frequented The Flying Dragon, the health food café mum opened in World’s End, Chelsea, around 1968, after her marriage to my father began to fall apart.
+A famous art-dealer, Chris supposedly turned many of the Stones entourage on to LSD.
+He lived on Cheyney Walk, like Keith Richards and frequented The Flying Dragon, the health food café mum opened in World’s End, Chelsea, in around 1968, after her marriage to my father began to fall apart.

 Like all boys, I had an extremely close relationship with mum.
 She raised Jake on her own before I came along on November 25th 1964.
 At that time it was decided she needed help and she advertised in a national paper for a nanny.
-Mo, nineteen years old and from Aberdeen, answered the ad and she and I also became very close.
+Mo, a nineteen year-old from Aberdeen, answered the ad and she and I then also became very close.
 Mo and Jake didn’t get on.
-I’d often sleep in Mo’s bedroom at the top of the house, beneath the imposing poster of her teenage hero, George Best, which Mo had plastered to the ceiling above her bed.
+I’d often sleep in Mo’s bedroom at the top of the house, beneath her imposing poster of her teenage hero, George Best, which Mo had plastered to the ceiling above her bed.

 There are a bunch of revealing anecdotes about Mum.
 Once clothed only in flowers, she rode her salt and pepper horse, Jerusalem Artichoke, right through the annual fair at Padstow, which gave the locals something to talk about.